Memphis Is in Full Bloom: Explore the City with Experience Memphis Gardens

 From backyard chicken coops and buzzing beehives to serene garden nooks and blooming flower farms, Experience Memphis Gardens is taking over the city this summer—and it’s totally free to attend.

 What started as the beloved Cooper-Young Garden Walk has blossomed (pun very much intended) into a full-fledged, six-week celebration of Memphis’ lush, quirky, and downright delightful green spaces.
-Now dubbed Experience Memphis Gardens, this citywide event runs May 1 through June 15, 2025, and includes everything from intimate private gardens and community plots to CBD farms, aquaponics setups, and even a railroad garden.
+Now in its fourth year, Experience Memphis Gardens runs May 1 through June 14, 2026, and includes everything from intimate private gardens and community plots to CBD farms, aquaponics setups and even a railroad garden.

-The signature Cooper-Young Garden Walk is still going strong, and it returns May 17–18, 2025, with over 70 gardens to explore in one of Memphis’ most vibrant and walkable neighborhoods.
-Expect speakers, musicians, and garden vendors sprinkled throughout the weekend for an extra fun and festive vibe.
+The signature Cooper-Young Garden Walk is celebrating its 10th anniversary this year and returns May 16–17, 2026, with gardens to explore in one of Memphis' most vibrant and walkable neighborhoods.
+Expect vendors, and the Backbeat Shuttle bus cruising through the historic neighborhood for an extra fun and festive vibe.

-But don’t stop there—gardens all across the city will be open on Thursdays, Saturdays, and Sundays through June.
+But don’t stop there!
+Gardens all across the city will be open on Fridays, Saturdays and Sundays through June.
 You’ll find tucked-away treasures and backyard wonders you didn’t even know existed, all while supporting a growing movement to make Memphis a true garden tourism destination.

-Thanks to the Dr. Rudy Campbell Foundation, tickets to all Experience Memphis Gardens events are free this year.
+Thanks to the generous underwriting of Dr. Rudy Campbell Foundation, tickets to all Experience Memphis Gardens events are again free this year.
 You will need to register for your free tickets to participate in the fun.
 Lanyards will be available for pick-up which will grant you special access into the gardens.

 So whether you're a seasoned green thumb, a budding plant parent, or just in it for the alpacas (yes, really), there’s something blooming for you.